-Of course if you're loving this content and you'd really like to support Coffeefusion, you could consider a Coffee Subscription.
-All subscriptions start with a Free Sample pack, so you can try a selection of my coffees first to decide which ones you enjoy most.
+Of course, if you're loving this content and you'd really like to support Coffeefusion, you could consider getting a Coffee Subscription.
+All subscriptions start with a Free Sample pack, so you can try a selection of my coffees first to decide which ones you enjoy the most.

 Excited for the next episode?